-Anxiety and depression are treatable, but 80% of kids with a diagnosable anxiety disorder and 60% of kids with diagnosable depression are not getting treatment, according to the 2015 Child Mind Institute Children’s Mental Health Report.
+Anxiety and depression are treatable, but 80 percent of kids with a diagnosable anxiety disorder and 60 percent of kids with diagnosable depression are not getting treatment, according to the 2015 Child Mind Institute Children’s Mental Health Report.

 Anxiety is a normal part of childhood, and every child goes through phases.
 A phase is temporary and usually harmless.
 But children who suffer from an anxiety disorder experience fear, nervousness, and shyness, and they start to avoid places and activities.

 A child who sees a scary movie and then has trouble falling asleep or has a similar temporary fear can be reassured and comforted.
 But that is not enough to help a child with an anxiety disorder get past his or her fear and anxiety.

 Anxiety disorders affect one in eight children.
 Research shows that untreated children with anxiety disorders are at higher risk to perform poorly in school, miss out on important social experiences, and engage in substance abuse.

 Anxiety disorders often co-occur with depression as well as eating disorders, attention-deficit/hyperactivity disorder (ADHD), and others.

 With treatment and support, your child can learn how to successfully manage the symptoms of an anxiety disorder and depression and live a normal childhood.